wireapp/wire-docs/README.md

 ## Makefile Targets

 ### `make current`
 Runs the documentation site locally using Mike (MkDocs plugin) for the `current` branch only.
-Current changes appear under the branch name as the version name.
+Current changes appear under the `latest` as the version name.
 Hosted at `0.0.0.0:8000`.

 ### `make run`
 Serves the documentation site locally by building the current branch as static web pages, then hosts a web server using Python's HTTP module.
-This allows you to preview how the documentation will appear when hosted for the current branch.
+This allows you to preview how the documentation will appear when hosted for the current branch under `latest` version.
 Hosted at `0.0.0.0:8000`.

 ### `make archive`
 Archives the processed web pages for the current branch from the GitHub `gh-pages` branch (created by `make build`).
 Output is generated in the main directory as `wire-docs.tar.gz`.

 ### `make build`
 Used by `run` and `archive` targets to build the current branch.
 Attempts to identify the version name for the environment.
-In GitHub environments, it finds an appropriate name for the version to be built instead of using a branch name.
+In GitHub environments, it identifies a suitable name for the version being built, based on the type of trigger event, such as a Pull Request, a Push, or the creation of a Tag.

 ### `make docker` *(Experimental)*
 Builds a Docker image for the documentation using the repository's Dockerfile.
 Uses Python's `mike` module to host documents (experimental - not the standard Python HTTP module).
 For testing current changes, use `make run` or `make current` instead.